 Tour du Mont Blanc

-WHEN TO TREK THE TOUR DU MONT BLANC?
+WHEN IS THE BEST TIME TO TREK TOUR DU MONT BLANC?

-The Tour du Mont Blanc is a high-altitude trail around the entire Mont Blanc massif.
+The Tour du Mont Blanc is a high-altitude trail around the entire Mont Blanc massif, taking walkers through three countries: France, Italy and Switzerland.
 The terrain is mountainous, rocky and often rough underfoot, but there are also plenty of graded paths.
 There are sometimes long steady ascents and descents, and the odd steep climb, as well as pass crossings.
+Mont Blanc itself is the highest mountain in Western Europe at 4808m.
+While trekking around this spectacular mountain you’ll climb up to an elevation of 2500m and enjoy some of the best views in the world.

 How Difficult is the Tour du Mont Blanc?